katgaj/Cross-country-skiing/index.md

 Start with wearing a hat (or touque for our Canuck friends to the North).Your body loses about 10% of its heat through your head.
 Much like the base layer, aim to have a lightweight wool or polypropylene cap.

 Cover your neck with a gaiter.
 Again, lightweight and breathable is the name of the game.

+### Hands and feet ###

+Your hands and feet are particularly susceptible to the cold.

+The most important thing to keep your hands and feet warm is to maintain a warm torso.
+When your body gets cold, its first instinct is to pull blood away from the surface of the skin and extremities.

+ To prevent this, keep your skin covered, and your torso warm.

+For your hands, mittens are the way to go.